teryoooow/rider/README.md

-# 🍔 RockyGo Customer App - Automated Test Scripts
+# 🍔 RockyGo Rider App - Automated Test Scripts

 This repository contains automated UI test scripts for the **Food Delivery App**, created using [Maestro](https://maestro.mobile.dev).
 These tests help validate key user flows and ensure the reliability of the mobile application.